grayghostvisuals/wp-flex/README.md

    Those tricky comment thread styling classes provided to you by default.
 No more scanning the DOM or reading more tutorials.
 It's all there bro!

-5. Standardized CSS Comment Flags css comment flags used for sectioning as reccommended by Wordpress theme submission codex
+5. Standardized CSS Comment Flags
+   CSS comment flags used for sectioning as reccommended by Wordpress theme submission codex

 6. <code>theme-unit</code> &amp; <code>theme-unit-test.xml</code>
-   a database for theme testing with multiple users, comment threading, posts and much more
+   A database for theme testing with multiple users, comment threading, posts and much more

-7. WP-Flex Theme Options Boilerplate a custom boilerplate starting point to give your users awesome theme and authors theme options
+7. WP-Flex Theme Options Boilerplate
+   Custom boilerplate starting point to give your users and authors awesome theme options

-8. Theme Functions Boilerplate a creamy base for required functionality of themes and submission via Wordpress.org Theme Repository. http://wordpress.org/extend/themes/upload
+8. Theme Functions Boilerplate
+   A creamy base for required functionality of themes and submission via Wordpress.org Theme Repository. http://wordpress.org/extend/themes/upload

-######more inspiring and wonderful blank Wordpress themes
+######More inspiring and wonderful blank Wordpress themes

 1. Matt Murtaugh's HTML5 Reset Wordpress Theme [http://html5reset.org/#wordpress](http://html5reset.org/#wordpress)

-2. Digging Into Wordpress' BLANK Wordpress Theme [http://digwp.com/2010/02/blank-wordpress-theme](http://digwp.com/2010/02/blank-wordpress-theme)
+2. Digging Into Wordpress' Blank Wordpress Theme [http://digwp.com/2010/02/blank-wordpress-theme](http://digwp.com/2010/02/blank-wordpress-theme)

-######Surely you can always visit the Wordpress Codex for more customization and give it a shot yourself
--thats what I did :)p
+Surely you can always visit the Wordpress Codex for more customization and give it a shot yourself -thats what I did :)p

 ######Codex